-Transfeminine Science was born out of the informational content on transfeminine hormone therapy that originated in the r/MtFHRT community on the social media website Reddit.
-For some more details, visit the Announcement page for Transfeminine Science.
+Transfeminine Science was born out of the informational content on transfeminine hormone therapy that originated in the r/MtFHRT community (now r/TransfemScience) on the social media website Reddit.
+For some more details, please visit the Announcement page for Transfeminine Science.

 Aly (“she/her”) is a transgender woman from Southern California.
 She has a passionate interest in transfeminine hormone therapy.
 Aly began her transition in 2012 and has been studying the transgender medical literature since.
 She has a bachelor’s degree in psychology summa cum laude from the University of California, Irvine.
 Aly also completed some of the pre-medicine curriculum and worked for a year as an appointed volunteer in cognitive science research labs at UC Irvine.

 Aly has been a volunteer editor on the English Wikipedia for many years.
 She was one of the top six medical editors for the online encyclopedia each year from 2015 to 2018.
 Aly has contributed a large amount of content to Wikipedia in the area of sex hormone pharmacology over the years.
 See her edit stats, top edited pages, articles created, and image uploads (alt) for a catalogue of her work.

 Aly is the founder and/or a moderator of a number of communities on Reddit that relate to transgender hormone therapy.
 Her username on Reddit is u/Alyw234237 and she is the main moderator for r/TransfemScience as well as r/MtFHRT (previously the Reddit home of Transfeminine Science).
 She also founded r/AskMtFHRT and r/TransBreastTimelines and was a moderator of r/TransDIY previously.

 Aly can be reached via her social media accounts or by email at firstname.lastname@example.org.